 9 – Museo Fortuny

-9 – Museo Fortuny, housed in a Gothic Palazzo, was transformed by Mariano Fortuny; into an atelier for his art and design creations.
+9 – Museo Fortuny.
+Housed in a Gothic Palazzo in Venice, it was transformed by Mariano Fortuny, into an atelier for his art and design creations.

 Palazzo Fortuny, previously known as Palazzo Pesaro degli Orfei, was originally built for the Pesaro family, from the mid-15th century.